Pylons/pyramid/docs/narr/models.rst

    alsoProvides(IBlogEntry2, entry)

-See the :ref:`views_chapter` for more information about why providing models with an interface can be an interesing thing to do with regard to :term:`view` lookup.
+See the :ref:`views_chapter` for more information about why providing models with an interface can be an interesting thing to do with regard to :term:`view` lookup.

 Defining a Graph of Model Instances for Traversal